sir-dunxalot/ember-tooltips/README.md

 ## Usage

-This documentation is for the `3.x` version of ember-tooltips.
+This documentation is for the `3.x` & `4.x` versions of ember-tooltips.
 For `2.x` documentation, please refer to the [2.x branch README](https://github.com/sir-dunxalot/ember-tooltips/tree/2.x).

 _Note_: The documentation below is up-to-date for Ember Octane Edition conventions.
 However, it is still valid to use earlier curly-bracket syntax too,